maxima-net/testcafe-visual-testing/README.md

 ```

 Run test with debug:
-1. Focus on current .ts or js file with test fixture
+1. Focus on current .ts or .js file with test fixture
 2. Set breakpoints
 3. Press F5